codecrusher06/kevbudmik/README.md

 * This is done when the patient be able to see the number or doctors in the hopital and request for a particular doctor

-© 2022 Buddy , Michael and Keyven, KEVBUDMIK brand llc .
+© 2022 Buddy , Michael and Kevyn, KEVBUDMIK brand llc .
 Confidential and Proprietary.
 All Rights Reserved.